csf-ngs/illuminaBackup/README.md

 copies selected files and folders into destination directory using rsync. tars selected files and folders into lane specific tar files.

+a file called excludeBackup in any of the folders excludes the folder + its subfolder from being backed up.

-Its basically a simple filter for rsync with many tests ensuring that exactly the intended files get copied + checksummed.
+Its a simple filter for rsync with many tests ensuring that only the intended files get copied + checksummed.

 * usage:
    git clone